mayurnewase/Cometitive-Travelling-Salesman-Problem/README.md

 # Cometitive-Travelling-Salesman-Problem

-This is engineering final year's project for solving Compititive travelling salesman problem by using hyperheuristic methods.
+This is engineering final year's project for solving Compititive travelling salesman problem by using hyperheuristic method.

 Changelog:-